bcgsc/LINKS/README.md

 LINKS Copyright (c) 2014-2015 Canada's Michael Smith Genome Science Centre.
 All rights reserved.

-LINKS is released under the GNU General Public License - GPL
+LINKS is released under the GNU General Public License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License